 From the cathedral we walked down another beautiful but cramped street, Rue du Maroquin.
 Here you’ll find a row of tiny cafes and your typical tacky souvenir shops, all of which seem to be selling the same inventory.

-I ate so much junk food in Strasbourg, and it all started on Rue du Maroquin, when we stopped to try some homemade ice cream.
+I ate so much junk food during our visit to Strasbourg and it all started on Rue du Maroquin, when we stopped to try some homemade ice cream.
 It was the best ice cream I have ever had- so creamy and full of flavour.
 This is quite the compliment considering ice cream is one of my primary food groups!